fleetdm/fleet/handbook/company/why-this-way.md

 ## Why fix small inconsistencies quickly?

-Fixing small inconsistencies quickly keeps the product polished and functional.
-When small details are overlooked, they add up over time, creating problems for both users and contributors.
-Raising issues immediately prevents minor problems from piling up and becoming major blockers.
-Even the smallest of inconsistencies perpetuates disorder (i.e., adds to the "[Broken Windows](https://en.wikipedia.org/wiki/Broken_windows_theory)").

-Prioritizing swift action on even the "small inconsistencies" reinforces the team's culture of striving for excellence in every detail.
+Fixing small inconsistencies quickly is worth it.
+When we tolerate and overlook little things, we send contributors mixed messages, like "[broken windows](https://en.wikipedia.org/wiki/Broken_windows_theory)".
+(Are these things actually important?)
+Since new contributors join the team all the time, we also prevent learning the right way to do things through osmosis, since pattern matching from a bad pattern creates even more inconsistencies.
+Plus these things add up over time, creating problems for both users and contributors.

 ## Why make it obvious when stuff breaks?